-Whose bright idea was it to designate horizontal images to be “landscape,” and vertical images to be “portrait”?
+Whose bright idea was it to lable horizontal images “landscape,” and vertical images to be “portrait”?
 To them, let me just say: “Huh?”
-As a landscape-only photographer, at least half of my images use “portrait” orientation.
+As a landscape-only photographer, about half of my images use “portrait” orientation.
 Sometimes I wonder if this unfounded naming bias explains why so many people default to a horizontal orientation for their landscape images, missing some great opportunities to improve their photography in the process.

 Every image contains implicit visual motion that’s independent of the eyes’ movement between the image’s compositional elements.
 Horizontal or vertical, the eye tends to move along the frame’s long side, a reality that allows photographers to complement the eye’s movement among the frame’s compositional elements (for example, a vertically oriented waterfall image), or to create tension by contrasting the elements’ visual motion with the frame’s long border (for example, a horizontally oriented waterfall image).

-Vertical images also have an advantage in creating the illusion of depth so important in a two-dimensional photo.
-The natural tendency to follow the long side of an image enhances the front-to-back eye movement so essential to the sense of depth.
+Vertical images can also enhance the illusion of depth so important in a two-dimensional photo, because the natural tendency to follow the long side of an image enhances the front-to-back eye movement so essential to the sense of depth.

-More than just guiding eye movement through the frame, vertical orientation also narrows the frame, enabling us to eliminate less compelling objects to the left and right of the prime subject(s).
+More than just guiding eye movement through the frame, vertical orientation also narrows the frame, essential when we need to eliminate less compelling objects to the left and right of the prime subject(s).
 I use this approach quite a bit at Yosemite’s Tunnel View, where I think photographers generally tend to compose too wide (more on this below).

 A vertical orientation is a great way to emphasize something dramatic in the close foreground, distant background, or sky.
 I love showing off a beautiful sky by placing the horizon at the bottom of a vertical frame; conversely, I can focus most of the attention on a compelling foreground by placing the horizon at the top of a vertical frame.
 The more dramatic the element I want to emphasize, the more room I’ll give it by placing the horizon line closer to the top or bottom of the frame.